 Free for all Ticket holders

-Avoid the traffic by arriving early (and staying later) at the Long Center!
-We have an entire lineup of engaging activities planned for your before and after each performance, including our Ballet-o-mania!
-Interactive Discovery Lounge, which features new exhibits every show, and Footlights pre-show information sessions.
+Join us for the FREE pre-show activities planned before the performance, including our BALLET-O-MANIA!
+Interactive Discovery Lounge, which features new exhibits every show, and FOOTLIGHTS pre-show information sessions.
 Food and beverage stations are open on every floor serving cocktails, refreshments, and snacks for purchase before the show and during intermissions.

 Before the performance begins, please remind children not to talk or ask questions during the performance and to remain seated without touching or kicking the seat in front of them.
 Remember, when the lights dim and the music which is part of the performance begins, it is quiet time.